Advancing-Machine-Human-Reasoning-Lab/negation-processing-ACL-2022/developmental-negation/README.md

 experiments are stored under a <code>checkpoint_results</code> directory and, for some experiments, the model checkpoints folders will need to be renamed to remove the "checkpoint" prefix.
 This is a limitation of the simpletransformers library.

-Analyze_childs.ipynb contains scripts for generating the plots and performing some other analyses.
+<code>Analyze_childs.ipynb</code> contains scripts for generating the plots and performing some other analyses.